Benjination/Algorithms-DataStructs/README.md

 # Algorithms-DataStructs
 Known Algorithms

-1. This is a colection of known algorithms I made for reference.
+1. This is a collection of known algorithms I made for reference.